duckmanager/Bathymetric-map-Lake-Caputh/README.md

 # Method for bathymetric mapping with the Sontek RiverSurveyor M9 on the example of Lake Caputh

-The Sontek Riversurveyor M9 is a powerfull tool to measure flow velocity and discharge.
+The Sontek RiverSurveyor M9 is a powerful tool to measure flow velocity and discharge.
-Physically identical to the related Hydrosurveyor M9, it also has good prerequisites for bathymetric mapping.
+Physically identical to the related HydroSurveyor M9, it also has good prerequisites for bathymetric mapping.
-This project aims to utilize the Riversurveyor's full potential for bathymetric mapping, outside of the HYPACK MAX software.
+This project aims to utilize the RiverSurveyor's full potential for bathymetric mapping, outside the HYPACK MAX software.

 It was created as part of my bachelor thesis on the bathymetric mapping of Lake Caputh (Brandenburg, Germany).